5 Amazing Pressure Cooker Soup Tips & Tricks!

 Pressure cookers considerably shorten the cooking time of just about anything – including soups!
 Here are a few tricks, and coordinating recipes, to get you making soups like a pro – faster.

 Thicken After, Not Before – Pressure in your cooker is achieved by the liquid boiling inside and creating vapor, which has nowhere to go while even more vapor is being made.
-Thick, creamy soups that often begin with a roux have very little liquid that can evaporate – resulting in a pressure cooker that does not reach pressure.
-Thicken soups after the pressure cooking is finished , or make the roux separately and add it as soon as the soup is finished to save even more time! (see New England Clam Chowder recipe)
+Thick, creamy soups that often begin with a roux have very little liquid that can evaporate – resulting in a pressure cooker that does not reach pressure and scorched food!
+Thicken soups after the pressure cooking is finished .
+To save time, make the roux separately and add it as soon as the soup is finished! (see New England Clam Chowder recipe)

 Brown and Caramelize to Deepen Flavor – This is a step that you can’t skip even when pressure cooking.
 While some recipes will suggest that you dump everything in and go… take the time to brown to reach a depth of flavor that will be out of this world!
 You don’t need to brown everything.
 Just use enough of the main ingredient to cover the bottom of your pressure cooker, and then boil the rest. (see Butternut Squash Veloute’ recipe)